 If oral proceedings are arranged, the opposition division issues a summons together with an annex drawing attention to the points to be discussed (Rule 116(1)) and normally containing the division's provisional and non-binding opinion (see D‑VI, 3.2).
 The following situations may arise:

-If during the oral proceedings the opposition division, contrary to its provisional opinion set out in the annex to the summons, reaches the conclusion that the patent should be revoked, a request of the proprietor for (further) amendment should be admitted into the proceedings (see E‑III, 8.6).
+If during the oral proceedings the opposition division, contrary to its provisional opinion set out in the annex to the summons, reaches the conclusion that the patent must be revoked, a request of the proprietor for (further) amendment can will normally be admitted into the proceedings (see E‑III, 8.6).

 However, if late-filed requests are based on subject-matter not previously covered by the claims, they will normally not be admitted into the proceedings also for reasons of procedural efficiency.
 Admission of such requests could give rise to a postponement of oral proceedings, and to a decision on apportionment of costs.